Any question that you have that is not answered below, please feel free to email me.

 -

-Waterproof trousers are useful for from the drips off the paddle.
+Waterproof trousers are useful for the drips from the paddle.
 I’ll show you how to minimise the drips in the brief.

 A waterproof jacket & a beanie hat are great if it’s raining.